Krys012/TechInterventionPlanner/README.md

 ### 2. Decorator

-**Definition :** This pattern allows for dynamically adding behaviors or responsibilities to an object without modifying its structure, by "wrapping" the object in other objects.
+**Definition:** This pattern allows for dynamically adding behaviors or responsibilities to an object without modifying its structure, by "wrapping" the object in other objects.

-** UML Structure :**
+**UML Structure:**

 ```mermaid
 classDiagram